sair-lab/SeqACE/README.md

 ## Publications

-If you use ACE or parts of its code in your own work, please cite:
+If you use our code in your own work, please cite:

 ```
 @inproceedings{brachmann2023ace,